 - Remove the skin of whole garlic cloves

-- In a blender jar put peeled garlic cloves, soaked red chilies, cumin seeds, salt, sugar, and white vinegar.blend them till turns to the smooth texture
+- In a blender jar put peeled garlic cloves, soaked red chilies, cumin seeds, salt, sugar, and white vinegar.blend them till turn to the smooth texture

-- Take one saucepan to add 1 tbsp oil..heat the oil and pour all garlic mixture in the saucepan
+- Take one saucepan to add 1 tbsp oil..heat the oil and pour all the garlic mixture into the saucepan

 - Saute the mixture on low flame till the rawness disappears